rtulip/haystack/README.md

 # Getting Started:
 Getting sarted with `Haystack` is pretty simple, there's three requirements: `rust`, `nasm`, and `ld`.
 I'm working on Ubuntu, and can give no guarantee that `Haystack` will work properly on anything else.
 If you do give `Haystack` a try and something goes wrong, please open a bug and provide as many details as possible, and I'll do my best to try and figure it out.
 If you're using Windows, I recommend using `virtualbox` or something similar and get a Linux virtual machine until Windows is a supported target.

 * `rust`: I'm using nightly rustc version `1.66.0`, older versions should work, but I haven't tried to figure out what else works.
 See more about installing rust [here](https://www.rust-lang.org/tools/install).
-Once you've installed rust, use the command `rustup update nightly` to switch to the nightly version of the rustc compiler.
+Once you've installed rust, use the command `rustup override set nightly` to switch to the nightly version of the rustc compiler.
 * `nasm`: I'm using version `2.13.02`.
 I was able to install it using `apt`.
 * `ld`: I believe this was installed with the rest of the GNU Binutils, on `Ubuntu`.